dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

     ![WHOIS Privacy card](/files/whoisprivacy-domain-card-enabled.png)

 1. Click on the <label>Turn WHOIS Privacy off</label> link.
-You will be taken to a confirmation page.
+This takes you to a confirmation page.

 1. To disable the WHOIS Privacy service click on the <label>Disable WHOIS Privacy</label> button.